massimilianocorsi/massimilianocorsi/README.md

 ▪ Close to 20 years of experience in ICT enviroments.<br />
 ▪ More than 10 years of complex infrastructure management.<br />
-▪ Excellent experience in telephone architectures and networks.<br />
+▪ Excellent experience in Kubernetes/microservice<br />
-▪ Good experience in data network operations.<br />
+▪ Good experience in Virtualization and data network operations.<br />

 - 👀 I’m interested in ...
 Technology ...
 - 🌱 I’m currently learning ... kubernetes ...